-- ii.
-Review any uses or activities that could disrupt commercial and recreational fisheries activities. - 5.
-The Council shall work together with the U.S. Coast Guard, the U.S. Navy, the U.S. Army Corps of Engineers, NOAA, fishermen's organizations, marine pilots, recreational boating organizations, and other marine safety organizations to promote safe navigation, fishing, and recreational boating activity around and through offshore structures and developments, and along cable routes, during the construction, operation, and decommissioning phases of such projects.
+- 5. The Council shall work together with the U.S. Coast Guard, the U.S. Navy, the U.S. Army Corps of Engineers, NOAA, fishermen's organizations, marine pilots, recreational boating organizations, and other marine safety organizations engaged in marine safety and education to promote safe navigation, and fishing, and recreational boating activity around and through offshore structures and developments, and along cable routes, during both the construction, and operation, and decommissioning phases of such projects.
 The Council will promote and support the education of all mariners regarding safe navigation around offshore structures and developments and along cable routes. - 6.
-Consultations with the U.S. Coast Guard, the U.S. Department of Interior Bureau of Ocean Energy Management, Regulation, and Enforcement, and the U.S. Army Corps of Engineers have indicated that no vessel access restrictions are planned for the waters around and through offshore structures and developments, or along cable routes, except for those necessary for navigational safety.
+Consultations with the U.S. Coast Guard, the U.S. Minerals Management Service Department of Interior Bureau of Ocean Energy Management, Regulation, and Enforcement, and the U.S. Army Corps of Engineers have indicated that no vessel access restrictions are planned for the waters around and through offshore structures and developments, or along cable routes, except for those necessary for navigational safety.
 Commercial and recreational fishing and boating access around and through offshore structures and developments and along cable routes is a critical means of mitigating the potential adverse impacts of offshore structures on commercial and recreational fisheries and recreational boating.
-The Council endorses this approach and shall work to ensure that the waters surrounding offshore structures, developments, and cable routes remain open to commercial and recreational fishing, marine transportation, and recreational boating, except for navigational safety restrictions.
-The Council requests that federal agencies notify the Council immediately of any federal action that may affect vessel access around and through offshore structures and developments and along cable routes.
+The Council endorses this approach and shall work to ensure that the waters surrounding offshore structures, developments, and cable routes remain open to commercial and recreational fishermenfishing, marine transportation, and recreational boating, except for navigational safety restrictions.
+The Council requests of thethat federal agencies that they be notified notify the Council immediately of any federal action that may affect vessel access around and through offshore structures and developments and along cable routes.
 The Council also requests ongoing review of any federal agency decisions regarding vessel access around and through offshore structures and developments and along cable routes.